yxuco/fabric-operation/README.md

 * `./start-ca.sh netop1 aws` when executing the commands on the `bastion host` of Amazon EC2 intance, which is described in the folder [aws](./aws).
 You may also try to verify if the scripts would work on [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).

 After the smoke test succeeds, you should see a test result of `90` printed out on the screen.
-If you used `docker-compose` for this excersize, you can look at the blockchain state via the `CouchDB` futon UI at `http://localhost:7056/_utils`, which we did not expose when Kubernetes is used.
+If you used `docker-compose` for this excersize, you can look at the blockchain state via the `CouchDB` futon UI at `http://localhost:7056/_utils`, which is exposed for `docker-compose` only because it is not recommended to expose `CouchDB` in production configuration using Kubernetes.

 ## TODO
 Stay tuned for more updates on the following items: